-You may find yourself in a situation to know the wifi password for e.g., if you need to provide the password to a visitor and you have not noted it down somewhere.
+You may find yourself in a situation to know the Wi-Fi password.
+For example, if you need to provide the password to a visitor and you have not noted it down somewhere.

 Thankfully, all the network settings are stored properly and can be retrieved along with wireless password anytime you want.

 I’ll show you both GUI and command line ways to see the saved WiFi passwords in Ubuntu and hopefully other Linux distributions.